Josh6463/DSA-DATA-ANALYSIS-CASE-STUDY-2/README.md

 # DSA-DATA-ANALYSIS-CASE-STUDY-2 (Kultra Mega Stores Inventory)

 ## Brief Description of the Project
  This project explore Kultra Mega Stores Inventory data
  - A Company with headquarter in Lagos, Specialises in Office supplies and Furniture.
 Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria
- - aimed to Provide answers to some Important Questions needed to make Important Business Decision and Promote the Business.
+ - aimed to Provide answers to  Important Questions such as the Product category with the Highest Sales,Total Sales of Products in a Specific Region which are needed to make Important Business Decision and Promote the Business.